niloufar-ahmadi/2024-group-12-collaboration-practice/group_study/communication.md

 ## Group Rules

-### Communication Guidelines:

-Establish clear expectations for communication channels, response times, and the use of collaboration tools to ensure efficient and effective information flow.

-### Meeting Etiquette:

-Define protocols for virtual meetings, including punctuality, participation, and the use of video or audio.
-Encourage active engagement and discourage multitasking.

-### Project Updates:

-Implement regular progress updates to keep everyone informed about the project's status.
-This can be through written reports, shared documents, or brief meetings.

-### Task Assignment:
+- Use designated communication channels (Slack, Signal, Whatsapp) for project-related discussions.
+- Respond to messages within a specified timeframe to maintain timely communication.
+- Respect time zone differences and personal commitments when scheduling meetings or expecting responses.
+- Join virtual meetings on time, and inform the group if there are delays.
+- Avoid multitasking during virtual meetings to ensure full engagement.

-Clearly define roles and responsibilities within the group.
-Assign tasks based on individual strengths and expertise, fostering a sense of accountability.
+- Clearly communicate roles and responsibilities for each team member.
+- Assign tasks based on individual strengths and expertise.

-### Availability:

-Establish core working hours when team members are expected to be available for collaboration.
-Respect each other's time zones and personal commitments.

-### Documentation Standards:
+- Foster a sense of accountability by regularly checking in on task progress.

-Emphasize the importance of documenting processes, decisions, and key information.
-Maintain a centralized repository for easy access to shared resources.
+- Maintain a centralized repository for easy access to shared resources and documentation.

-### Feedback Culture:

-Encourage constructive feedback and create a supportive environment for team members to share ideas, ask questions, and provide suggestions for improvement.
+- Foster a supportive environment for sharing ideas, asking questions, and suggesting improvements.

-### Tech Literacy:

-Ensure that all team members are familiar with the technology and tools being used for remote collaboration.
-Provide training if necessary.
+- Ensure all team members are familiar with and proficient in using the designated technology and collaboration tools.

-### Deadline Adherence:
+- Provide training sessions as needed to enhance tech literacy within the team.
+- Emphasize the importance of meeting deadlines to ensure the overall success of the project.

-Set realistic deadlines and emphasize the importance of meeting them.
-Foster a culture of accountability and prompt completion of assigned tasks.
+- Cultivate a culture of accountability, with prompt completion of assigned tasks.

 <!-- any general rules you'd like to set for your group? -->